Establishing And Implementing The President’s “Department Of Government Efficiency”

 Responsible Officials

-• Director of the Bureau of Prisons – Implementing immediate release of affected individuals per Department of Justice directives.
+• Bureau of Prisons – Implementing Department of Justice directives for immediate prisoner release.